 Today I am sharing some more clock games to add to your collection.
 These ones were a great hit with my 3/4s.
 The first two games are four-in-a-row games and can be played as single or multiplayer.
 I had shared a few four-in-a-row games before which were focused on minutes.
 You can find them here.
 These new ones are all about reading the clocks, hours and minutes, and finding the digital clock version of the time on the board.
 I have also added a version of the game with AM PM on the clocks to practice the 24-hour clock.
-As always there are google slides versions of the game for remote learning.
+As always there are google slides versions of the games for remote learning.
 More details below.
+Check out clock games version 1 here

 Game 1- Four in a row